 If he remains unable to climax during intercourse, try Pseudocourse, which uses the vulva rather than the vagina for stimulation.

 The wife is going to get aroused during many of these steps.
-Her needs are important, but must be met in a way that does not interfere with his progress.
+Her needs are important but must be met in a way that does not interfere with his progress.
 If watching her masturbate arouses him, having her do that before, or while he masturbates, will help him.
 If her nudity arouses him without making him feel pressured, that is helpful.
 If him giving her a climax before his makes it easier for him, they should do that.
-For some men it will be better for him to take care of her after he is done, or to lie with her as she does it.
-Once he has beat the issue, her needs and desires will become more important, but during treatment, she needs to give do what works best for him.
+For some men, it will be better for him to take care of her after he is done or to lie with her as she does it.
+Once he has beaten the issue, her needs and desires will become more important, but during treatment, she needs to do what works best for him.

-If the above does not show any sign of working in 6 to 8 weeks, please find a counsellor or physiologist who has experience working with inhibited ejaculation.
+If the above does not show any sign of working in 6 to 8 weeks, please find a counselor or psychologist who has experience working with inhibited ejaculation.
 The longer it’s left untreated, the more difficult it is to resolve.